Quick Introduction

 These tags can be associated with Asset Management / Assets / Settings / Asset Types so that, when an Asset is selected on a Risk, all related tags are automatically displayed.
 Tags can be added (individually or via CSV import), edited, and deleted.

-We do not advocate for a 'Best Practice' when it comes to GRC, as it is a governance practice much like Sales or Marketing; there is no single 'correct' way, since it must adapt to specific needs, resources, culture, and more.
-In this guide, we explain a method for identifying risks that works for most organizations
+We do not advocate for a 'Best Practice' when it comes to GRC as it is a governance practice much like Sales or Marketing; there is no single 'correct' way, since it must adapt to specific needs, resources, culture, and more.
+In this guide, we explain one method (of many) for identifying risks and their treatment that works for most organizations.
+You can follow this or any other you feel works best for you and that is perfectly fine so as long you identify what ermaba needs (assets, riks, controls, etc).

 The overall logic for these interviews is as follows: